48HD/HARDataAnalysis/CodeBook.md

 ### Datasets
 There is one data set included in the fold.

-1.'HARDataMean.csv':  containing the mean values of mean and stand deviation for each singal in the corresponding domain grouped by subjects, activity.
+1.'HARDataMean.txt':  containing the mean values of mean and stand deviation for each singal in the corresponding domain grouped by subjects, activity.

-## HARDataMean.csv
+## HARDataMean.txt
 ###Variables
 There are 6 variables in this dataset.